udzura/slides/rubykaigi2025/index.md

 - A WebAssembly Runtime written in Pure Ruby
 - Since it's written in Ruby, you can run WebAssembly within Ruby
-- For quick testing, we also provide a command-line tool
+- For quick try, we also provide a command-line tool

 ----